Quessian-Phaedrus-Sternabite/Gather/The Fall and Rise of Gather/Information/Naming Conventions.md

 - Cathan - Irish, or just generally western European in origin
 - Novus - Stemming from middle-eastern roots.
 As such, instead of last or family names, the names of a father (or mother if needed) is used.
 Umbra was born in Greece, but raised in turkey, and she chose to embrace their naming system for her vassals.
 - Fidelis - Australian!
+- Tempi

 ### Fourth Gathering
 - Aevum - Aevum instill a phrasal name onto a child from birth, usually representing a poem.
 - Fidelis - Fidelis tend to choose it as part of becoming an adult, and as such, many are the bearer's favorite thing.
+- Cathan - The Phrasal name represents the casting off of childhood.